cdklabs/cdk-from-cfn/README.md

 # noctilucent
-In a world where people want to use the full extent of the cdk, there **was** no product that would transform all your json into beautiful typescript...until now.
+In a world where people want to use the full extent of the cdk, there **was** no product that would transform all your JSON/YAML into beautiful typescript...until now.

-Noctilucent will take your json and output the equivalent typescript.
+Noctilucent will take your JSON/YAML and output the equivalent typescript.

 ## User Guide
 ```
 cargo build --release
-./target/release/noctilucent [--input-format yaml] <INPUT> [OUTPUT]
+./target/release/noctilucent <INPUT> [OUTPUT]
 ```
-* `input-format` is an optional parameter to specify the input format of the CFN template (json|yaml).
-If not specified, json is defaulted.
 * `INPUT` is the input file path.
 * `OUTPUT` is the output file path; if not specified, output will be printed on your command line.